-Pasta all’Amatriciana is one of those dishes that just ‘feels right’.
-It’s a Roman classic, but made in households throughout the entire country because it’s delicious, easy, and uses two of Italy’s favorite ingredients: pork and tomatoes.
+Pasta all’Amatriciana is made with guanciale, tomatoes, and pasta.
+It’s known as a classic Roman dish, however, a version of it is made in most households throughout Italy because it’s delicious, easy, and uses two of Italy’s favorite ingredients: pork and tomatoes.

-Like most recipes in Italian cooking, high-quality ingredients are a must.
-If you can, grab some really good guanciale or thick cut bacon from your local butcher.
-We have trouble finding guanciale here in the U.S. so we love to use ‘black pepper’ thick cut bacon.
 For the tomatoes you have two options: fresh tomatoes or canned.
 Although we prefer fresh, using canned/jarred tomatoes allows us to eat this dish year round!
-For Pasta all’Amatriciana, bucatini pasta is definitely going to be best and most traditional, however, sometimes we don’t have it in our pantry!
+For pasta all’amatriciana, bucatini pasta is definitely going to be best and most traditional, however, sometimes we don’t have it in our pantry.
 So we use spaghetti, which is also very common.

-The depth in Pasta all’Amatriciana comes from the guanciale (or bacon).
-If you haven’t noticed, Pasta all’Amatriciana, Pasta alla Carbonara, and Pasta alla Gricia pretty much all have the same base!
-Perfect cooking guanciale (or bacaon) and you’ll be ready to cook all of these dishes.
+If you haven’t noticed, pasta all’amatriciana, pasta alla carbonara, and pasta alla gricia all have the same base!
+That's because the depth of these dishes comes from the guanciale.
+Perfect the art of cooking guanciale and you’ll be ready to cook all of these dishes.

 Giuseppe likes to cook the guanciale with the lid off the pan while I like to cook the guanciale with the lid on the pan.
 We have agreed to disagree.
-The reasoning behind keeping the lid on goes back to how we cook our ‘Ragù alla bolognese‘.
-Keeping the lid on allows the meat to cook and brown in its own fat while staying soft and chewy.
+The reasoning behind keeping the lid on goes back to how we cook our ragù alla bolognese recipe.
+When making pasta all'amatriciana I prefer to cook the guanciale with the lid on because I feel it allows the meat to cook and brown better.
 I also think it gives you more control over the meat.
 Try both ways and see what you like best!

 We did sneak some peperoncini in while cooking this, we can’t help it!
 Giuseppe is Calabrian and we love spicy food.
 Although not traditional it is delicious.
 We add the peperoncini right before adding in the tomato sauce so the spiciness of the pepper can infuse the fat of the guanciale.
 You do you.